Undergraduate Courses (Under 400)

 141 Geography for Future Leaders (3).
 In this course, students develop geographic concepts and skills and use them to navigate real-world social and environmental challenges.
 Co-taught by a physical and human geographer, the course provides students with essential building blocks for becoming active and engaged leaders and citizens in a rapidly changing world.

 210 Global Issues in the 20th Century (ANTH 210, GLBL 210, HIST 210, POLI 210) (3).
 Survey of international social, political, and cultural patterns in selected societies of Africa, Asia, America, and Europe, stressing comparative analysis of conflicts and change in different historical contexts.
 LAC recitation sections offered in French, German, and Spanish.

 212 Environmental Conservation and Global Change (3).
 Survey of environmental change as driven by physical processes and human activity.
 Problem-solving methods are explored.
 Focus on issues such as global warming, ozone depletion, deforestation, extinction, pollution, wetland loss.
 This course will provide significant background in physical geography in the context of today’s most pressing environmental concerns and with reference to the societal implications and management strategies.

-222 Medical Geography (3).
+222 Health and Medical Geography (3).
 The human ecology of health is studied by analyzing the cultural/environmental interactions that lie behind world patterns of disease distribution, diffusion and treatment, and the ways these are being altered by development.

 225 Space, Place, and Difference (WMST 225) (3).
 Gender, race, and class are examined in terms of the spatial patterns of everyday life, regional patterns, and global patterns.